Qidreh: Name

-Qidra (قِدرَة) means "pot" or sometimes specifically "clay vessel"; thus, the dish is named after the clay pot in which it is cooked.
+Qidra (قِدرَة) means "pot" or sometimes specifically "clay vessel"; the dish is named after the pot it is cooked in.

-The name is sometimes pronounced or written down as idreh in Latin transliteration.
+The name is sometimes pronounced or spelled as idreh in Latin transliteration.
 Levantine Arabic speakers may sometimes pronounce q (qaf) as a glottal stop.

 Preparation and ingredients

-The meat and rice are cooked together in the same pot, and clarified butter is added to the mix.
-Ingredients may vary between cities, with some cities adding chickpeas, onions, whole garlic cloves, and different spices.
-The meat is traditionally lamb, but different meats can be used.
+The meat and rice are cooked together in the same pot, and local clarified butter called samneh is added.
+Ingredients vary between cities.
+The meat is traditionally lamb.

+The dish is typically served with thick yogurt and Arab salad.

+Variations

+In Gaza, the dish is traditionally cooked in unglazed clay pots.
+The pots are prepared at home and then taken to a wood or coal fired communal oven, where the owner of the oven does the cooking, and each clay pot is marked with a name.
+A Dutch oven on a stove is used in contemporary versions.

+Traditional qidreh originating from Hebron is plain, with few spices, contemporary and regional variations such as that of Gaza add chickpeas, onions, whole garlic cloves, and different spices.
+Qidreh in Hebron is traditionally cooked in a copper pot.

 Using freekeh along with or in place of the rice is common in some regional versions.

-Traditionally, the dish is cooked in unglazed clay pots.
-The pots are prepared at home and then taken to a wood or coal fired communal oven, where the owner of the oven does the cooking, and each clay pot is marked with a name.
-A Dutch oven on a stove can be used in place of traditional cooking means.

-The dish is typically served with thick yogurt and Arab salad.

-Popularity
+Culture

 Qidra is a festive dish, as such, it is usually made in large quantities.
 It is often served during ceremonies like weddings and birth ceremonies (aqiqah), especially on Fridays and during the month of Ramadan, as well as during Eid al-Fitr and Eid al-Adha.
+It is usually never made at home, and is reserved for special occasions.

 Palestinian Christians commonly consume the dish on Christmas.